AlexandaJerry/SingingVoice-MFA-Training/README.md

 Taking the textgrid shown in the picture as an example, after we finish task 2, its corresponding txt file would be automatically built in the folder ***split-textgrid-to-txt***, with the content "piao fu zai ai ai AP SP yi i pian ian ian wu nai SP AP ".
 By the way, thanks to the help of [yqzhishen](https://github.com/yqzhishen).
 He made me finally realize that SP refers to silence.
 AP refers to aspiration, and _ refers to the lengthening of final rhyming part.

 ![image-20220903154154186](https://i0.hdslb.com/bfs/album/7923271bf88ba266a33e1b1f8e5a1c259df6e3b7.png)

+Task 3 : MFA acoustic model training

+For the installation of MFA, I highly recommend you to install MFA in the linux system.
+Windows can  activate a sub-system of WSL (Windows Subsystem for Linux).
+My environment is Ubantu 18.04 and WSL 1.0.
+Besides, I highly recommend you to install MFA by following the procedures offered by Official Guidelines.